Our favorite bed ideas and bedroom design rules will help you find the right bed for your sleep sanctuary.

 In this blue bedroom – an oasis of indigos and blues – the small design of the wallpaper makes it appear to reed, bringing the more exuberant patterns on the bedspread and curtains to the fore.

 The oversized table lamps and the dramatic four-poster bed have an architectural dimension that lends structure to the scheme.
+This is a particularly good double bed idea for small rooms; the bed's proportions are slim and tall, as are the bedside tables', showing you can create visual impact with a pared back look.

 4. Get creative with your headboard

 Add color and character in the most unusual way.
 For a versatile alternative to a headboard, hang tie-top cushions from a curtain pole above the bed.
+This is a wonderful way to style a bed, particularly if you are looking to create impact with beds for small rooms.

 5. Embrace a bold color scheme